Wisdom is a State of the Soul

 The actions someone takes are the primary evidence for his character.
 Since no one acts without desire, his character explains the desires that motivate him.

-In thinking about what character is, Socrates took it to consist in beliefs about what is good and what is bad.
-We appeal to these beliefs to explain why human beings act in the ways they do, and Socrates seems to have thought that explanations of any other kind are really nothing more rationalizations to shift resonsibility from ourselves and our beliefs.
+In thinking, then, about what character is, Socrates took it to consist in beliefs about what is good and what is bad.
+We appeal to these beliefs to explain why human beings act in the ways they do, and Socrates seems to have thought that explanations of any other kind are no more rationalizations to shift responsibility from ourselves and our beliefs.

 This gives Socrates a conception of desire that sometimes is called "Socratic Intellectualism."